Music Canada

-Music Canada is a non-profit trade organization that was founded 9 April 1963 in Toronto to represent the interests of companies that record, manufacture, produce, and distribute music in Canada.
+Music Canada is a nonprofit trade organization that was founded 9 April 1963 in Toronto to represent the interests of companies that record, manufacture, produce, and distribute music in Canada.
 It also offers benefits to some of Canada's leading independent record labels and distributors.
 It was known as the Canadian Record Manufacturer's Association (Association canadienne des fabricants de disques) until 1972 and the Canadian Recording Industry Association (CRIA) (Association de l'industrie canadienne de l'enregistrement) until 2011.

 History

 Originally formed as the 10-member Canadian Record Manufacturer's Association, the association changed its name to Canadian Recording Industry Association (CRIA) in 1972 and opened membership to other record industry companies.

 In 2006, a number of smaller labels resigned their memberships, complaining that the organization was not representing their interests.
 On 7 July 2011, the CRIA changed its name to Music Canada, and began offering special benefits to some of the leading independent labels and distributors.